MuhammadRidloFebrioPutra/MuhammadRidloFebrioPutra/README.md

 ## 🌱 Current Status
 I'm still a **newbie** in the tech world and continuously learning new technologies and best practices.
 I'm passionate about expanding my knowledge and taking on new challenges in software development.

-## 🚀 What I'm Learning
-- Improving my programming skills
-- Exploring new frameworks and technologies
-- Building more complex projects
-- Contributing to open source

 ## 📫 Let's Connect!
 Feel free to reach out if you'd like to collaborate on projects or just chat about technology!